Condemned 2: Bloodshot: Announcement and rating

 Production on Condemned 2 began in February 2006, just three months after the release of the original game.
 The press first became aware of the game in March 2007, when Play.com listed it on their website and began taking preorders.
 Although neither Monolith Productions nor Sega had confirmed the title was in development, Play.com listed a release date of November 30, 2007, with the game selling for £39.99.
 Sega declined to comment on the authenticity of the listing.
 Nothing more was heard about the game until May, when Sega and Monolith released a gameplay trailer and formally announced the title for Xbox 360 and PlayStation 3, with a projected release date of early 2008.
 The game was first shown in demo form at E3 in July.

 In June 2007, Manhunt 2 had received an AO rating from the ERSB.
 At E3 the following month, due to the violent nature of Condemned 2, and wishing to avoid such a rating, producer Constantine Hantzopoulos stated that Monolith had been in contact with the board and had decided to remove several of the more violent environmental kills; "we're working closely with the ESRB to make sure everything goes through okay but there's stuff we've cut already."
 Examples of cut content included several decapitations, crushing someone's head in a vise, and driving a drill through someone's eye.
 This close working relationship between Monolith and the ESRB continued throughout the development period.
 In November, producer David Hasle said, "we're being pro-active about this.
 Whatever we do we're running by the certification people.
 If a red flag comes up we're going to address it, we're not going to get to the end and have some big media blow-up."

 Ethan Thomas

-Greg Grunberg (pictured) did not return to voice Ethan Thomas in Condemned 2; instead, Thomas was voiced by André Sogliuzzo, something about which many fans were not happy.
+Greg Grunberg (pictured) did not return to voice Ethan Thomas in Condemned 2; instead, Thomas was voiced by André Sogliuzzo, something which many fans were not happy about.